kyma-project/test-infra/docs/documentation_guidelines.md

 # Documentation guidelines

-1. Each repository must contain an automatically updated index page in `docs` directory.
+1. Each repository must contain an automatically updated index page in the `docs` directory.
 2. The main `README.md` file of a repository must contain a link to the index page of the repository, where all documentation content is stored.
 3. The main `docs` directory must have a structure to group `.md` files according to their purpose.
 For example, there can be `what-is`, `how-to`, `architecture` directories and more.
 4. Each document file must have a prefix that reflects the purpose of the document, for example, `how-to_`, `what-is_`, or `architecture_`.